FLORIDA RESORT PACKAGES REMOVE THE STRESS

-“I love all-inclusive packages because it takes so much stress off of having to budget for the trip once you arrive, and if you are traveling with children, it's so nice to lounge by the pool and enjoy the afternoon without worrying about your lunch and snack bill,” said Marisa Langford, a.k.a.
+“I love packages because it takes so much stress off of having to budget for the trip once you arrive, and if you are traveling with children, it's so nice to lounge by the pool and enjoy the afternoon without worrying about your lunch and snack bill,” said Marisa Langford, a.k.a.
 Tampa Mama, a Tampa-based family travel blogger.
 “From sunrises over the Atlantic to sunsets over the Gulf of Mexico, Florida is such a beautiful state to explore with kids!”

 “The greatest advantage of all-inclusive resorts are how hands off they are for families and large groups.
 I remember doing family reunions at resorts like this – with all the aunts, uncles, and cousins – and no one having to take time away from visiting to sort out logistics like meals and activities,” said Amy Lynne Hayes, travel writer and founder of Creatrice Mondial.
 “It's truly a vacation for all involved.”

-Situated on a nearly 400-foot beach, the resort has plenty of things to do for the whole family, including sailing, paddle boarding, tennis, volleyball, and even a flying trapeze and circus school.
-Club Med organizes events throughout the week that will keep the family entertained and promises that there are no hidden costs or fees.
+Situated on a beach of nearly 400 feet, the resort has plenty of things to do for the whole family, including sailing, paddle boarding, tennis, volleyball, and even a flying trapeze and circus school.
+Club Med organizes events throughout the week that will keep the family entertained and promises there are no hidden costs or fees.
 Score the best deals when you book a weeklong vacation.

 With 10 locations across Florida, The Ritz-Carlton offers a unique opportunity for guests who want a luxurious stay and access to an exclusive selection of food presentations.
 Each of the Ritz hotels in Amelia Island, Bal Harbour, Coconut Grove, Fort Lauderdale, Key Biscayne, Naples (beach and golf resorts), Orlando, Sarasota and South Beach offers access to the Club Lounge for guests who book a VIP-style vacation.
-When you book a room on the Club Level, you have the opportunity to partake in five food presentations per day and you may come and go as often as you wish.
-There’s also a free selection wine, beer, spirits and non-alcoholic beverages.
+When you book a room on the Club Level, you can partake in five food presentations per day and you may come and go as often as you wish.
+There’s also a free selection of wine, beer, spirits and non-alcoholic beverages.
 Each Club Lounge also offers a special concierge service that will customize experiences for the whole family.
 Club Lounge rates vary depending on the hotel location and season.

-Walt Disney World Resort and Meal Plan Options
+Walt Disney World Resort

 There’s nothing more exciting than a family trip to Disney World.
-To make planning a little easier for parents, Walt Disney World Resort in Orlando offers hotel + dining options that include more than 100 restaurants to choose from.
+To make planning a little easier for parents, Walt Disney World Resort in Orlando offers room and dining options that include more than 100 restaurants to choose from.
 When you book your vacation, you’ll purchase one of the “Magic Your Way Vacation Packages.”
 Then you simply show your MagicBand or card to your server before ordering and the card electronically monitors your family’s meals and tracks them for you.
 For example, the Disney Deluxe Dining Plan includes three meals and two snacks for everyone in your party over the age of three.
 Prices vary depending on the hotel you choose to book and the time of the year.
 Travel tip: we recommend making reservations for signature restaurants and character dining well in advance to guarantee a seat.
 Then sit back, relax and let the magic happen.

 Check out more great places to stay in Florida.